 - Paint your table with Chalk Paint™.
 Be aware that pine often has a yellow-orange tint so you may need to apply a second coat of paint, particularly if you’re using a paint colour that is lighter than the wood.

-If you want an ultra-smooth finish: dilute the Chalk Paint® slightly with water.
-Use a roller rather than a brush to apply the paint in thin, even layers.
+- *Optional*: If you want an ultra-smooth finish: dilute Chalk Paint™ slightly with water.
+Use a roller and apply the paint in thin, even layers.
 Sand gently between coats.

-Ensure Chalk Paint® is completely dry before applying Lacquer.
-Stir Chalk Paint® Lacquer thoroughly prior to use.
+- Ensure the paint is completely dry before applying Lacquer.
+Stir Chalk Paint™ Lacquer thoroughly before use.

-The table will be ready to use immediately but the Lacquer needs a few weeks to harden to maximum strength, so be gentle with it at first.
+- Once dry, the table will be ready to use but the Lacquer needs two weeks to harden to maximum strength, so be gentle with it at first.

 With this tutorial, you’re ready to paint and varnish your kitchen table for a finish that will last and last.
 The whole technique can be done with minimal effort and in very little time.
 To extend the life of your revamped table, wipe away spills and clean marks with soapy water, but avoid harsh chemicals.
 If you do notice the varnish begin to wear over time, simply reapply.
 And when you’re ready for a makeover, you can always paint over it again with Chalk Paint™!